What is Posterolateral Corner Injury?

-Your physiotherapy treatment will aim to:
+Your Physiotherapy treatment will aim to:

 - Reduce pain and inflammation

-- Normalise joint range of motion
+- Normalize joint range of motion

-- Strengthen the muscles of lower limb
+- Strengthen the muscles of the lower limb

 - Improve patellofemoral (knee cap) alignment

-- Normalise muscle lengths
+- Normalize muscle lengths

 - Improve proprioception and balance

-- Improve functionality with walking, running, squatting, hopping and landing.
+- Improve functionality with walking, running, squatting, hopping, and landing.